bnb-chain/greenfield-whitepaper/part3.md

 2. There is a free quota for users' objects to be read based on their size, content types, and more.
-If exceeded, i.e. the object data has been downloaded too many times, SP will limit the bandwidth for more downloads. users can raise their data package level to get more download quota.
+If exceeded, i.e. the object data has been downloaded too many times, SP will limit the bandwidth for more downloads.
+Users can raise their data package level to get more download quota.
 Every data package has a fixed price.

 As described in Part 1, the fees are paid on Greenfield in the style of